AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 The `glm::LookAt` function requires a position, target, and up vector respectively.

 Before delivering into user input, let's get a little funky first by rotating the camera around our scene.
 We keep the target of the scene at (0, 0, 0).
-We use a little bit of triganometry
+We use a little bit of trigonometry to create an and z coordinate each

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.